AlexanderBiskup/project-portfolio/money-in-money-out.md

 In this demo you're going to generate multiple datasets automatically, create a user, an account and a payment manually, and migrate the data to the NoSQL application.

-Please make sure you followed the [startup instructions](#42-how-to-start-up-the-applications).
+Please make sure you followed the [start up instructions](#42-how-to-start-up-the-applications).

 ### 4.3.1.
 Prepare Data